Mark McMorris: 2022 Winter Olympics and 2023 X-Games

 McMorris was named to Canada's 2022 Olympic team in Beijing.
 On February 7, 2022, McMorris won a bronze medal in the slopestyle event, at the 2022 Winter Olympics, his third consecutive in the event.

 At the 2023 Winter X Games McMorris defended his gold medal in the men's slopestyle to set a record for the most Winter X Games medals with 22, breaking a tie with Jamie Anderson of the United States.

+2026 Winter Olympics

+On January 16, 2026, McMorris was named to team Canada's snowboard slopestyle and big air roster for the Milano Cortina Winter Olympics.

 Personal life

 McMorris was born in Regina, Saskatchewan, Canada, and is the son of Saskatchewan provincial politician Don McMorris, a grain farmer, and Cindy McMorris, a nurse.
 His older brother, Craig McMorris, is also a professional snowboarder.
 McMorris attended Dr. Martin LeBoldus High School.
 McMorris also competed in wakeboarding before devoting himself to snowboarding.
-He is dating Connor McDavid’s wife’s best friend, Liv Hall and was photographed at their 2024 nuptials.
 From 2013 until 2024, he dated Hawaiian professional surfer, Coco Ho.
 He has several tattoos, including one of sheaves of wheat representing the province of Saskatchewan.
 In 2006, when Mark was only 12, he rode his wakeboard around Lake Wascana pulled behind a dragon boat for 3.5 km in attempt to set a Guinness World Record.
 He was asked to take part after an event in Regina.